v12technology/fluxtion/README.md

 # Lightweight event stream processor
  - Pure java in memory fast data processing
  - Ahead of time compiler means fast startup and small footprint
+ - Built to embed perfect for use in microservices
  - Batch or streaming
 ## Code sample
 ```java